incuna/incuna-sass/README.md

 # Incuna Sass Mixin Library

-*This is a sass libary of useful mixins maintained by Incuna.
+*This is a sass library of useful mixins maintained by Incuna.
 It is compatible with ruby Sass and node-sass/libsass, the latter being the preferred option*

 # Contents
 - [Requirements](#requirements)